 The increasing crossover of technological, multimedia, and communicational aspects with the ancient practices of cuisine and tourism calls for experts possessing keen knowledge grounded in tradition and well-honed skills combined with the ability to adapt to the changing fluxes of the present day.
 Combining passionate faculty, an intercultural student body, a broad curriculum, and state of the art facilities, Apicius represents this bold objective in a historic Italian cityscape positioned on the international level.

 Career Programs are divided according to levels.
 Students will complete each level in approximately 10 weeks (the number of weeks may vary according to the Academic Calendar).
-At least 2 levels are required for certification.
+At least 2 levels are required for certification (levels I and II or III and IV).
+The granting of formal final certification is conditional on the successful completion of all program academic requirements.
 Programs may be attended for only one level as a study abroad experience, at the end of which is issued to the student a transcript for coursework completed.
 Each level offers 5 core courses and the option of adding specialized options such as Italian language, seminars, and internships.

 For detailed information on program structure, options, and admissions, please consult the Career Programs Area of the FUA website.